 - Verify that your camera is now listed under Cameras > Monitor > Cameras.

 Check and Configure Firewall Settings

 If a ﬁrewall is in place, it must allow outgoing connections on particular ports to particular IP addresses.
-The most current list of outbound ports and IP addresses for your particular organization can be found here.
+The most current list of outbound ports and IP addresses for your specific organization can be found here.

-If utilizing an on site DNS server, please whitelist *.devices.meraki.direct or configure a conditional forwarder so that local domains are not appended to *.devices.meraki.direct and that these domain requests are forwarded to Google public DNS.
+If utilizing an on-site DNS server, please whitelist *.devices.meraki.direct or configure a conditional forwarder so that local domains are not appended to *.devices.meraki.direct and that these domain requests are forwarded to Google public DNS.

 Assigning IP Addresses